Genre : Techno

 Following the end of his Ibiza residency Carl also decided to say goodbye to his record breaking weekly Global Radio show, which he’d been broadcasting for nearly 16 years.
 When the final show aired in February 2017, the show was reaching a staggering 17-million weekly listeners worldwide, syndicated across over 60 terrestrial FM, satellite and DAB stations throughout 35 countries.
 “It was a hard decision as I loved every minute of creating my Global shows” said Carl at the time.
 “But all things must come to an end at some point and it was time to focus on new ventures.”

 And focus on new ventures he has….
 Carl continues to be one of most in demand DJs on the planet, with club dates and festival appearances across the world.
 After 12 years delivering his Carl Cox & Friends stage at Ultra, Carl is now proud to be ambassador for the Resistance parties, for Ultra worldwide.
-He also now has his own festival, Pure – which he initially launched in Australia in 2016.
-It returned this year with even more dates, including Melbourne, Sydney, Perth and Auckland, his Pure brand is something he’s keen to expand on and he’s already taking it global.
-Summer 2017 saw Carl return to Ibiza with Pure Carl Cox – two sold out parties at super club Privilege.
-Built on the idea of taking things back to basics, Carl put the music first and foremost for some no nonsense, no frills house and techno parties – heralded by many as a highlight of the summer.
+He also now has his own festival, Pure – which he initially launched in Australia in 2016, bringing it back in 2017 with more dates in Melbourne, Sydney, Perth and Auckland.
+He also took his Pure brand global in summer 2017 returning to Ibiza with Pure Carl Cox – two sold out parties at super club Privilege.
+Built on the idea of taking things back to basics, Carl put the music first and foremost for some no nonsense, no frills house and techno parties – heralded by many as a highlight of the summer and winning the ‘Best Ibiza Music Event’ at the 2017 DJ Awards.